shjang1025/Travel-with-Coffee/README.md

 * **OpenWeatherMap API**: Integrated to fetch real-time weather data for various locations.
 * **Canvas**: Utilized for creating dynamic backgrounds and animations based on weather conditions.
 * **Fetch API**: Used for making asynchronous HTTP requests to the OpenWeatherMap API for weather data retrieval.

+## Implementation Timeline:

+#### Friday + Weekend:
+* Set up the project environment, including installing necessary dependencies and configuring webpack.
+* Familarize with Canvas API
+* Research APIs to determine the best fit for retrieving the weather data

+#### Monday:
+* Integrate a weather API (e.g., OpenWeatherMap) to fetch weather data for the user's selected location.
+* Create database to store weather data
+* Implement a search functionality that allows user to eaily find and select their desired location
+* Familarize with CSS styling

+#### Tuesday:
+* Implement the display of weather information such as temperature, precipitation, and wind speed on the user interface.
+* Create an option to select Farenheit or Celsius.

+#### Wednesday:
+* Finish implementing user controls.
+* Focus on styling using CSS, including different color schemes and navigation links.
+* If time permits, start working on any bonus features or enhancements.

+#### Thursday:
+* Deploy the project to GitHub pages for public access.
+* If time allows, rewrite the project proposal as a production README, including setup instructions, usage guidelines, and any additional information needed for users.